GSA/smartpay-training/README.md

 ### Create cloud.gov service accounts

 Create a service account for each space.
 These accounts will be used by GitHub Actions to deploy the app.
+Since we are currently manually deploying to the `test` space, we do not need a service account for that space.

 ```
 bin/cg-service-account-create.sh SPACE